NJUPT-NYR/SOPT/docs/README.md

 ```

 You need to install following dependencies:

 1. PostgreSQL >= 9.5
 2. Rust >= 1.5
 3. GCC >= 8.0 or Clang >= 11.0

-Edit `env`:
+Edit `.env`:

 ```
 # server address, keep default if nothing wrong.
 SERVER_ADDR=127.0.0.1:8000
 # key for JWT Auth, you can generate some random strings
 SECRET_KEY=secret
 # database configuration, make sure you have DB already,
 # or use createdb command
 DATABASE_URL=postgres://postgres:password@127.0.0.1:5432/sopt
 # tracker's public address